chienqan/enrollment-system-console-java/Readme.txt

 + Java 9: List interfaces have “of()” methods

-Because currently, most intellij idea support java 8, so it may be not convenient to switch to java 9, I will describe what is new feature of java 1.9 that List interfaces have of() method to create empty or no-empty immutable List object
+Because currently, most intellij idea support java 8, so it may be not convenient to switch to java 9, this describe the new feature of java 1.9 that List interfaces have of() method to create empty or no-empty immutable List object

 As java 8: